Undergraduate Dietetics Major

 Dietetics is a challenging profession that applies the science of food and nutrition to the health and well-being of individuals and groups.
-The Didactic Program in Dietetics (DPD) at the University of Florida is a program the meets the Standards of Education set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The Didactic Program in Dietetics (DPD) at the University of Florida meets the Standards of Education set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

 Students completing the program earn a Bachelor of Science (B.S.) degree in Dietetics.
 Students are eligible to compete for placement in an ACEND accredited dietetic internship once they complete their undergraduate degree.
 Following the completion of a dietetic internship, students will take a national registration examination to earn the Registered Dietitian Nutritionist (RD/RDN) credential.